evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 ## Comfort

 Rivian R1S Quad-Motor AWD has several features to make your life as a driver or passenger more comfortable.

+Keyless entry allows access to the car without needing to find the key.
+As long you bring it with you, the doors open.

+Keyless go makes it possible to start the car without needing to use the key.

+The steering wheel is electrically adjustable.

+You have wireless charging for your phone.

 {{<evkxdisplayaddarticle />}}